03/01/80 My Girl (Top of the Pops)

 Madness are on French TV again, this time with an edited live set for Antoine de Caunes’ music show.
 It’s recorded at the Théâtre de l’Empire in Paris and captures the best of early Madness with large doses of energy and fancy footwork on stage.
 Highlights are ‘Swan Lake’ which comes complete with Chas and Chalky’s head-butting dance dual and a rare outing for ‘Don’t Quote Me On That’ for the encore.

-Chas gives Belgian television viewers a demonstration in the art of dance!
-Hopefully more details on this appearance to follow…
+Chas gives Belgian television viewers a short demonstration in the art of dance!

 31/01/80 Interview (Unknown)